Darknessflowers/100-days-of-code/log.md

 ### Day 1: 18 July, 2020

-**Today's Progress**: Started the pricing toggle challenge from Front End Mentor.
+**Today's Progress:** Started the pricing toggle challenge from Front End Mentor.

 **Thoughts:** I had fun, though I didn't get stretched too far outside of my comfort zone today.

 ### Day 2: 19 July, 2020

-**Today's Progress**: I switched the toggler from a basic button to a styled checkbox.
+**Today's Progress:** I switched the toggler from a basic button to a styled checkbox.
 I also made it to so that the prices would change when using the arrow keys.

 **Thoughts:** Biggest challenges were in some fiddly CSS bits, which was surprising.
 The hardest part was knowing what event listener to use for the checkbox.